adilsaid64/yelp-reviews/README.md

-# Using Natural Language Processing to Analyze Yelp Reviews
+# Predicting Customer Satisfaction from Yelp Reviews using NLP

 Yelp provides a crowd-sourced review forum for businesses and services.
 People share their reviews and rate businesses and services.
 Other users can also rate other people's reviews.